gyanqui/cse210-projects/README.md

 # Repository Name: CSE 210-Projects

-## CSE 210 Python Projects
+## CSE 210 C# Projects

-Welcome to the CSE 210 Python Projects repository!
+Welcome to the CSE 210 C# Projects repository!
 This is where the coursework, assignments, and projects for the CSE 210 course are showcased.
 In this course, the principles of programming with classes using C# are explored, including concepts such as classes, objects, encapsulation, inheritance, and polymorphism, all in the context of software development.

 ### Course Overview